xapian/xapian/xapian-applications/omega/docs/overview.rst

 If you wish to remove a MIME mapping, you can do this by omitting the type - for example to not index .doc files, use: --mime-type doc:

+The lookup of extensions in the MIME mappings is case sensitive, but if an extension isn't found and includes upper case ASCII letters, they're converted to lower case and the lookup is repeated, so you effectively get case insensitive lookup for mappings specified with a lower-case extension, but you can set different handling for differently cased variants if you need to.

 --duplicates configures how omindex handles duplicates (detected on URL). 'ignore' means to ignore a document if it already appears to be in the database; 'replace' means to replace the document in the